flucksite/lucky_honeypot/README.md

 ## Security considerations

-This shard provides basic bot protection, but should not be your only line of defense.
+This shard provides basic bot protection, but it should not be your only line of defense.
 Here are few important points to consider:

 - It's not foolproof and sophisticated bots can bypass honeypots